AzikDeveloper/django-export-excel/README.md

 ## Django Admin integration
 1. Sublass from `ExportActionMixin` and django's `ModelAdmin`.
-2. Define your exporter class with  `excel_exporter_class` attribute in you model admin class
+2. Define your exporter class with  `excel_exporter_class` attribute in you model admin